Kalai-Vision/ip-analyzer-toolkit/README.md

 ---

 ### About Me
 Hello!
-I’m Kalaimugilan, a passionate Network Engineer with a strong foundation in networking concepts and basic knowledge in Linux, Python programming, and cloud technologies.
+I’m Kalaimugilan, a passionate Network Engineer with a strong foundation in networking concepts and knowledge in Linux, Python programming, and cloud technologies.
 I have Knowledge in designing, implementing, and managing network infrastructures.

 My technical skill set includes expertise in various networking protocols, routing and switching technologies, and security measures.
-I have a keen interest in cloud services, particularly AWS, and I’m currently expanding my knowledge in Python scripting to automate tasks and enhance network management.
+I’m interested in cloud services, particularly AWS, and I’m currently expanding my knowledge in Python scripting to automate tasks and enhance network management.

 I’m always eager to learn new skills and tools.
 Outside of work, I love exploring new technologies and sharing knowledge with others.